Preprocessing#

 • defective_pixel_array (numpy.ndarray | tuple): If a defective-pixel file is present, an (N, 2) integer array of (detector_row_idx, detector_channel_idx) pairs; otherwise an empty tuple ().

-Zeiss Versa cone beam reader#
+Zeiss Versa and Ultra reader#

-mbirjax.preprocess.zeiss_cb.compute_sino_and_params(dataset_dir, downsample_factor=(1, 1), subsample_view_factor=1, crop_pixels_sides=0, crop_pixels_top=0, crop_pixels_bottom=0, alu_unit='mm', bg_option='global', verbose=1)[source]#
+mbirjax.preprocess.zeiss.compute_sino_and_params(dataset_dir, downsample_factor=(1, 1), subsample_view_factor=1, crop_pixels_sides=0, crop_pixels_top=0, crop_pixels_bottom=0, alu_unit='mm', bg_option='global', zinger_correction=True, verbose=1)[source]#

 Thanks to contributions of Amir Koushyar Ziabari of Oak Ridge National Laboratory (ORNL).
 Portions of this code are adapted from the DXchange library: data-exchange/dxchange